The correct technique is to keep your head much lower, just raising it enough to lift your eyes above the surface of the water:

 |click image to enlarge|

-As you catch the water and pull through with your lead arm, lift your head and look forward.
-Then immediately rotate to the side to breathe with the stroke, dropping your head back into the water as you rotate.
+As you catch and pull through, lift your head and look forward and then immediately rotate to the side to breathe with the stroke.
+Drop your head back into the water as you do so.
 The whole thing is one smooth fluid action and it takes less than a second to complete.

 Practise this technique in the pool and get used to timing your head movement.
 It's normal for it to feel quite mechanical and awkward at first so allow yourself around six sessions and it will start to feel much more natural.